GoogleCloudPlatform/magic-modules/README.md

 the GitHub UI.
 The PR template includes some instructions to make sure we generate good PR messages for the tools' repo histories.

-Once your PR is submitted, one of the Magic Modules maintainers will review it.
-They'll look over the code before running the "Magician", the Magic Modules CI system that generates PRs against each tool.
-Each review pass, your reviewer will run the Magician again to update the PRs against the tools.
+Once your PR is opened, one of the Magic Modules maintainers will be tagged in by our CI system ("the Magician").
+Each review pass, your reviewer will check the diffs in the generated tools, which are updated by the Magician.

 If there are multiple tools affected, that first reviewer will be the "primary" reviewer, and for each other affected tool a maintainer for that specific tool